ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - d - JS - Arrays and Objects.md

 - this unit can be recorded (self-guided).
 - or, prepare a self-guided exercise with hints (can be done in pairs)

+Alternative:
+- Self-guided
+- Tell students to make all the exercises in "Time to practice" (and ask if blocked)
+- Time: 1h +

 -->

 ## Data structures

 - The better we can organize our data → The better we can represent reallity → better code.